-Plant-based ceramides can be found in high-end anti-aging formulas that you see in upscale department stores.
-Unless you are very invested in the world of skincare, you have likely not heard about ceramides.
+Plant-based ceramides can be found in high-end anti-aging formulas in upscale department stores.
+However, unless you are very invested in the world of skincare, you have likely not heard about ceramides.
 They are relatively new to the anti-aging game, and though they have run the gauntlet of required testing, they are still not as popular as retinol or Haloxyl.

 They are less able to perform their functions and need to be replenished.

 What do Plant-based Ceramides do in Skin Care?

 Ceramides are cells within our skin that support the top layer of skin and organize them into the correct order.
 As a result, they keep the skin tight, firm, and plump.
 And even retain moisture and nutrients that your complexion will use to remain healthy and reveal fresh layers of cells.

 The ceramides ensure that the skin is adequately hydrated and that it looks and feels firm.
 However, the reduction in the ceramides layer eventually decreases our skin's thickness and allows it to sag and wrinkle.

 Where are ceramides found?